olewsaa/amateur-radio/pat-doc/PAT-system.md

 For Hamlib, the rig number 4 is Flrig, which just forward the commands to Flrig (port 12345).

-The box chart show Pat forward commands to Hamlib which forward again to Flrig.
+The box chart show Pat forward commands (over port 4532) to Hamlib which again forward
+(over port 12345) to Flrig, which eventually send binary radio specific codes to the radio over the USB connection.

 A simpler solution is to let Hamlib connect to the radio using a command like this,
 ```
 rigctl -m 1051 -r /dev/ttyUSB1